Francis Yeoh

-Francis Yeoh Sock Ping (Chinese: 楊肅斌; born 23 August 1954) is a Malaysian businessman, and the eldest son of late Malaysia billionaire Yeoh Tiong Lay.
+Francis Yeoh Sock Ping (Chinese: 楊肅斌; born 23 August 1954) is a Malaysian businessman, and the eldest son of the late Malaysian billionaire Yeoh Tiong Lay.
 He was appointed a managing director of YTL Corporation in 1988.
 He helped grow YTL Corporation into a multi-disciplinary conglomerate comprising five listed entities.
 YTL Corporation Berhad, YTL Power International Berhad, YTL Hospitality REIT, Malayan Cement Berhad and Starhill Global REIT have a combined Market Capitalisation of approximately RM100 billion (USD21 billion) and total assets of RM84 billion (USD18 billion).
 YTL Group owns and manages regulated utilities, real estate and infrastructure assets.
 In 2022, he was ranked by Forbes as the 17th richest person in Malaysia.

 Recognitions

-Yeoh was awarded the Commander of the Most Excellent Order of the British Empire (CBE) by Her Majesty Queen Elizabeth II in 2006 and upgraded to a Knight Commander (KBE) in 2019.
-In 2018 he was bestowed the Order of the Rising Sun, Gold Rays with Rosette by His Majesty the Emperor of Japan and in the same year the Italian government conferred upon him the honour of Grande Officiale of the Order of the Star of Italy.
+Yeoh was appointed an Honorary Commander of the Most Excellent Order of the British Empire (CBE) by Queen Elizabeth II in 2006 and upgraded to an Honorary Knight Commander (KBE) in 2019.
+In 2018, he was bestowed the Order of the Rising Sun, Gold Rays with Rosette by Emperor Akihito, and in the same year the Italian government conferred upon him the honour of Grand Officer of the Order of the Star of Italy.